freon4dsl/Freon-documentation/src/routes/020_Getting_Started/010_Installation.md

 although older versions likely work just as well.
 You could also try and use <a href="https://www.npmjs.com/" target="_blank">npm</a> instead of yarn.

-There are two ways to start with ProjectIt, either use our Example project or use our Template project.
+There are two ways to start with Freon, either use our Example project or use our Template project.

 ## Start with the Example Project
-The simplest manner to start working with ProjectIt is to clone the example project from github.
+The simplest manner to start working with Freon is to clone the example project from github.
 In the following the root of your project will be indicated with '~'.

 *   Clone branch `master` from <a href="https://github.com/projectit-org/ProjectIt-example" target="_blank">